 The next spike was in October 2016 when the ICO tokens were released to investors.
 At that time price went to just above $18.00, but quickly retreated as many ICO investors dumped their coins for a quick profit.
 This is a common occurrence in cryptocurrencies when ICO coins are released.

-With the recent price decline Augur could either be sinking to oblivion, or could be a huge bargain.
-If history is any guide the REP coin should see a huge spike when Augur releases the official main net later this year.
+With the price decline of the REP token Augur could either be sinking to oblivion or could be a huge bargain.
+If history is any guide the REP coin should see a huge spike when Augur releases its version 2 platform in January 2020.

 Featured Image via Fotolia